bkw777/pdd.sh/README.md

 # Status
 Not working :/

-Use your M100 to place a file on a disk.
-Let's say the file is named "FOO.DO"
+But getting close!

-Insert that disk and run "./tpddclient load FOO.DO"
+Take a TPDD1 utility disk, or any disk with a file on it that's larger than 1280 bytes.
-Watch it start off ok, then crap out in the middle of the first or second packet.
+Try to load that file "./tpddclient load Floppy_SYS" Watch it start off ok, then crap out after the 10th packet at exactly 1280.

 # References
 http://tandy.wiki/TPDD